-There is a proper organisation structure in the Company.
-The Board comprises of a well mix of independent and non-independent directors with various committees.
-The Board is assisted by various Committees such as Nomination Committee, Audit Committee and Remuneration Committee in performing its oversight function.
-With proper delegation of responsibilities and authorities by the Board, these Board Committees with their own formal terms of reference are able to carry out effectively their respective duties and responsibilities.
+The Board comprises of a well mix of independent and non-independent directors.
+The Board is assisted by various Committees such as the Audit Committee, Nomination Committee, and Remuneration Committee in performing its oversight function.
+With proper delegation of responsibilities and authorities by the Board, these Board Committees with their own formal terms of reference are able to effectively carry out their respective duties and responsibilities.